HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Experimental results

 \section{Experimental results}

 We extensively evaluate HandsOff in generating both discrete (segmentation masks) and continuous (keypoint heatmaps and depth) labels across four challenging domains: Faces, Cars, Full-Body Human Poses, and Urban Driving Scenes.
-We utilize various pre-trained StyleGAN2 generators: generators from the official StyleGAN2 repository\cite{karras2020analyzing} for faces and cars, StyleGAN-human \cite{fu2022styleganhuman} for full-body human poses, and DetailMeMore \cite{Gadde2021} for urban driving scenes.
-For GAN inversion initialization, we utilize pre-trained ReStyle inverters\cite{alaluf2021restyle} for the car and face domain, and train ReStyle on Stylish-Human HQ \cite{liuLQWTcvpr16DeepFashion, hacheme21} and Cityscapes for the full-body human poses and urban driving scene domains, respectively.
+We utilize various pre-trained StyleGAN2 generators \cite{karras2020analyzing, fu2022styleganhuman, Gadde2021} and ReStyle inverters \cite{alaluf2021restyle}.
 To train the label generator, we utilize existing labels from CelebAMask-HQ \cite{CelebAMask-HQ}, Car-Parts \cite{DSMLR_Carparts}, DeepFashion-MultiModal \cite{jiang2022text2human, liuLQWTcvpr16DeepFashion}, and Cityscapes \cite{Cordts2016Cityscapes}.
-Additional details about the GAN inversion can be found in Appendix~\ref{sec:exp_setup:gan_inversion}.
-Our label generator architecture across all domains and all tasks is an ensemble of $M=10$ 2-hidden layer MLPs.
+The key assumption of HandsOff is that GAN inverted image reconstructions align well with the original labels.
+We present visualizations of reconstructed image alignment in Appendix~\ref{sec:add_results:recon_align}.
+Our label generator architecture across all domains and tasks is an $M = 10$ ensemble of 2-hidden layer MLPs.
 This simple architecture is a distinct strength of the HandsOff framework: intensive parameter and architecture finetuning are not necessary to achieve state-of-the-art empirical performance.
-Specific details about the MLPs used in each domain and task can be found in Appendix~\ref{sec:exp_setup:label_generator}, while ablations on the label generator architecture can be found in Appendix~\ref{sec:ablations}.
+For the label generator, we provide training details in Appendix~\ref{sec:exp_setup:training_setup}, architecture details in Appendix~\ref{sec:exp_setup:label_generator}, and ablations in Appendix~\ref{sec:ablations}.